-Normal blood clotting involves specialized blood cells (platelets, and different proteins in the blood), called clotting or coagulation factors.
+Normal blood clotting involves specialized blood cells (platelets) and different proteins in the blood called clotting or coagulation factors.
 These platelets and coagulation factors clump together to heal broken blood vessels and control bleeding.
-Coagulation factors that promote bleeding and those that promote clotting must be balanced.

 - Sudden coughing, which may bring up blood